 \subsection{Cumulative Class Re-decision (CCR)}

-We further discuss the decision-making process of agitation detection.
-Compared with using the default empirical threshold ($Th$, for example: $Th=0.5$ for random forests), we explore the relationship between different thresholds and the corresponding binary classification performance.
-Inspired by the continuity of agitation, we propose a postprocessing method named CCR.
-The class label of each instance is decided by the classifier's output and former instances in a decision window as well.
+We further discussed the decision-making process of agitation detection.
+Compared with using the default empirical threshold ($Th$, for example: $Th=0.5$ for random forests), we explored the relationship between different thresholds and the corresponding binary classification performance.
+Inspired by the continuity of agitation, we proposed a postprocessing method named CCR.
+The class label of each instance were decided by the classifier's output and former instances in a decision window as well.
 The idea of CCR is illustrated in Figure~\ref{fig-ccr}.
-The specific rules are implemented through equations \eqref{ccr1} - \eqref{ccr3}.
+The specific rules were implemented through equations \eqref{ccr1} - \eqref{ccr3}.

 where $S_i$ is classifier score of instance $i$, $f\left ( \cdot \right ) $ is the interim decision function, $L_i^{temp}$ is the interim label of instance $i$ decided by the given threshed $Th$, $flag_i$ represents the vote of instances in the $win$-minute decision window, $L_i$ is the final label decision, $g\left ( \cdot \right )$ is the final decision function, decided by $flag_i$.
 CCR firstly generates label reference of current instance based on the score of the trained classifier and takes account of the historic information of instances in the past $win$ minutes.
-According to the continuity characteristic of agitation, current instance is reported to be agitation when above half of instances in the decision window are detected as agitation by the classifier.
+According to the continuity characteristic of agitation, current instance is reported to be agitation when more than half of instances in the decision window are detected as agitation by the classifier.
 On the contrary, current instance tends to be normal if all the instances in the decision window stayed normal.
 Since the average duration of agitation is 8.62 minutes, the length $win$ is set to be 5 by ceiling the half of the average duration.
 CCR does not peek into any future information to make class decision for current instance.
 To the best of our knowledge, it is the first time to incorporate historical data information to develop decision-making to detect agitation using multimodal sensors.
-In addition, comprehensibly analyzing the effects of CCR and different thresholds gives a way to discover the best range of thresholds.
-The specific details will be explained in Section \ref{EC}.